vRealize Automation Cloud Assembly creates and saves blueprints as code, which allows you to easily design and reuse blueprints.

 You can build a blueprint from a blank canvas or take advantage of existing code.

-To create a blueprint from scratch, go to Blueprints and click New.
-Drag components to the canvas, connect them, and finish configuring them in the code editor.
+To create a blueprint from scratch, go to Design and click New.
+Drag resources to the canvas, connect them, and finish configuring them in the code editor.

 The code editor allows you to type, cut, copy, and paste code directly.
 If you're uncomfortable editing code, you can select a resource in the design canvas, click the code editor Properties tab, and enter values there.
 Property values that you enter appear in the code as if you had typed them directly.